What Do We Spend Our Disposable Income On?

-Gen X: When it comes to the most financially influential generations in the UK, young Generation X-ers, or those between 41 and 45, earn, spend and contribute more to the British economy than any other age group.
-They are also predicted to be the highest earners and spenders in 2020, spending around £803.91 per week.
-Interestingly, this group is also among the biggest savers.
+Gen X: When it comes to the most financially influential generations in the UK, young Generation X-ers, or those between 41 and 45, generally earn, spend and contribute more to the British economy than any other age group.
+At the beginning of the year, they were also predicted to be the highest earners and spenders in 2020, estimated to spend around £803.91 per week.
+Interestingly, this group are also amongst the biggest savers.

-This is also a generation scrutinised for its frivolous spending habits, so much so that an Australian luxury property developer, Tim Gurner, once implied that more millennials could get onto the property ladder if they simply stopped buying avocados.
+This is also the generation that has been scrutinised for its frivolous spending habits over the years, so much so that an Australian luxury property developer, Tim Gurner, once implied that more millennials could get onto the property ladder if they simply stopped buying avocados.

 The Property Squeeze

-Housing is predicted to account for the largest proportion of spending by 2020, accounting for almost 20% of total spend across all generations.
-This is largely due to consistent growth in private rental prices, mortgages and high energy bills.
-It is also one of the main drivers behind alternative schemes like Shared Ownership becoming popular among those looking to step onto the property ladder without the burden of saving a substantial deposit.
+Housing was predicted to account for the largest proportion of spending by 2020, accounting for almost 20% of total spend across all generations.
+This is primarily due to consistent growth in private rental prices, mortgages and high energy bills.
+It is also one of the main drivers behind alternative home-buying schemes like Shared Ownership becoming popular among those looking to step onto the property ladder without the burden of saving a substantial deposit.

-“In stark contrast, saving to buy a Shared Ownership home can prove to be much more achievable for first time buyers.
-For example, if a couple are able to put aside £400 a month, then they could save for a deposit in a third of the time needed for a deposit on the open market.” – Nick Lieb, Head of Operations at Share to Buy
+“In stark contrast, saving to buy a Shared Ownership home can prove to be much more achievable for first-time buyers.
+For example, if a couple can put aside £400 a month, then they could save for a deposit in a third of the time needed for a deposit on the open market.” – Nick Lieb, Head of Operations at Share to Buy

 Try this tool: Shared Ownership Mortgage Calculator